-However, being impacted by a recession in the IT industry beginning from the second half of 2000, the Company's sales were sluggish because of a sharp drop in the demand for communication relays and connectors, the primary sources of revenue of the Company, due to a global decline in the communication infrastructure and IT investment related business, and, as a result, the Company recorded deficits in the consolidated accounting for Y.E.
+However, being impacted by a recession in the IT industry beginning from the second half of 2000, the Target Company's sales were sluggish because of a sharp drop in the demand for communication relays and connectors, the primary sources of revenue of the Target Company, due to a global decline in the communication infrastructure and IT investment related business, and, as a result, the Target Company recorded deficits in the consolidated accounting for Y.E.
 March 2003 for the second year in a row and became insolvent.
-For this reason, the Company allotted convertible bonds with stock acquisition rights to Nomura Securities Co., Ltd. for the amount of 3 billion yen (Note 1) in September 2004 and the Class 1 Preferred Shares (3,000 shares (Note 2)) to Fujitsu for the amount of 3 billion yen in November 2004, both by way of third-party allotment, and was able to overcome the state of insolvency during Y.E.
-March 2005.
-However, the Company recorded deficits again in the consolidated accounting for Y.E.
-March 2009 due to a decline in the sales of relays for communication devices and consumer-use relays, connecting components such as connectors, and input/output components such as keyboards, because the global economy entered into a phase of sharp downturn caused by a financial market turmoil and declines in share prices, as well as sharp fluctuations in exchange rates and other factors, triggered by the subprime mortgage crisis in the United States, followed by a recession in the automobile industry and a drop in the Under these circumstances, the Company demand for industrial equipment. formulated a business turnaround plan in March 2009 and implemented business structural reforms such as the integration of manufacturing bases, reduction in the number of employees, and accounting for depreciation of fixed assets.
-Although the Company recorded deficits in the consolidated accounting for Y.E.
-March 2010 for the second year in a row, it was able to avoid a second-time insolvency by conducting the allotment of the Class 2 Preferred Shares (2,000 shares (Note 3)) to Fujitsu for the amount of 2 billion ven in June 2009.
-Since then, the Company has continued to achieve increases in sales by actively expanding sales of relays, touch panels, and thermal printers.
-In particular, due to an increased domestic and overseas demand for on-board equipment, automotive relays and automotive control units have been the driving force behind the sales growth.
-The demand for touch panels is also increasing due to a shift from mechanical swirches previously used for industrial equipment and on-board equipment to the touch panel input system, and "light input load flush-surface touch panels" developed by the Company, which can offer a light user experience while maintaining good design qualities, have been the driving force behind the sales growth.
-In addition to these efforts for sales growth, the Company endeavored to decrease cost by taking measures such as improving productivity and reducing costs and, as a result, its consolidated operating income remained in the black during the period from Y.E.
+For this reason, the Target Company allotted convertible bonds with stock acquisition rights to Nomura Securities Co., Ltd. for the amount of 3 billion yen (Note 3) in September 2004 and the Class 1 Preferred Shares (3,000 shares (Note 4)) to Fujitsu for the amount of 3 billion yen in November 2004, both by way of thirdparty allotment, and was able to overcome the state of insolvency during Y.E.
+March However, the Target Company recorded deficits again in the consolidated accounting for Y.E.
+March 2009 due to a decline in the sales of relays for communication devices and consumer-use relays, connecting components such as connectors, and input/output components such as keyboards, because the global economy entered into a phase of sharp downturn caused by a financial market turmoil and declines in share prices, as well as sharp fluctuations in exchange rates and other factors, triggered by the subprime mortgage crisis in the United States, followed by a recession in the automobile industry and a drop in the demand for industrial equipment. circumstances, the Target Company formulated a business turnaround plan in March 2009 and implemented business structural reforms such as the integration of manufacturing bases, reduction in the number of employees, and accounting for depreciation of fixed assets.
+Although the Target Company recorded deficits in the consolidated accounting for Y.E.
+March 2010 for the second year in a row, it was able to avoid a second-time insolvency by conducting the allotment of the Class 2 Preferred Shares (2,000 shares (Note 5)) to Fujitsu for the amount of 2 billion yen in June 2009.
+Since then, the Target Company has continued to achieve increases in sales by actively expanding sales of relays and touch panels.
+In particular, due to an increased domestic and overseas demand for on-board equipment, automotive relays and automotive control units (Note 6) have been the driving force behind the sales growth. demand for touch panels is also increasing due to a shift from the physical switch-based input methods previously used for industrial equipment and on-board equipment to the touch panel input system, and "light input load flush-surface touch panels" developed by the Target Company, which can offer a light user experience while maintaining good design qualities, have been the driving force behind the sales growth. these efforts for sales growth, the Target Company endeavored to decrease cost by taking measures such as improving productivity and reducing costs and, as a result, its consolidated operating income remained in the black during the period from Y.E.
 March 2011 to Y.E.
 March 2018 (excluding the consolidated accounts for Y.E.
-March 2013 in which the Company recorded a deficit).
-On the other hand, the equity ratio of the Company on a consolidated basis is 7.1% as of March 31, 2018, indicating the fact that the financial condition of the Company is not solid, and thus it has the task of improving productivity and profitability by expanding business scale.
+March 2013 in which the Target Company recorded a deficit).
+On the other hand, the equity ratio of the Target Company on a consolidated basis is 7.1% as of March 31, 2018, indicating the fact that the financial condition of the Target Company is not solid, and thus it has the task of improving productivity and profitability by expanding business scale.